 Juvy B. Radford, MPH

-Juvy B. Radford is the Community Liaison Manager for Family Bridges, working specifically with the Deep Roots, Long Branches program.
+Juvy B. Radford is the Program Director for Family Bridges, working specifically with the Deep Roots, Long Branches program.
 She appreciates opportunities to minister with her husband and to learn how to play like a kid again with her two young children.
 A California girl at heart, Juvy enjoys sunshine, warmth and simple, carefree days with her family.
 Her future endeavors include running a half marathon and becoming a certified PraiseMoves instructor.

 James Hommowun, PsyD